the1corrupted/my-website/posts/2025-05-02-samba-winbind-complete-guide.md

 ```

 The fully qualified domain user name is preferred here, but not necessarily required since UID and GID translation is enabled on the server from previous steps.

+### Considerations with RBAC with valid groups and users

+As configured, they overlap as dual security filters.
+For the example above, **only** domain_user1 and administrator can access the share. **AT ALL**.
+It works this way:

+valid users must be members of the valid groups.
+If you want **simple** group access, **only use valid groups**.